Definition of Python 3 string

-Python 3 string are one of Python’s most common data types.
+Python 3 strings are one of Python’s most common data types.
 Simply wrapping characters in quotations allows us to construct them.
 Variable value assigning is the same as creating strings.
-Because Python lacks a character type, these are handled as one-length strings and thus considered substrings.
-To get a substring, use index or indices.
+Python lacks a character type, so it handles these as one-length strings and thus considers them as substrings.
+To get a substring, use an index or indices.
 These functions make it simple to manipulate strings.

 - The string data type in Python contains several built-in functions.
 These functions make it simple to change and manipulate strings.
 Functions are actions that we do on code elements.
-Built-in functions are those that are a specified language of python programming immediately accessible to us.
+Built-in functions are a specified language of Python programming immediately accessible to us.

-- The functions string lower and string upper return a string that has all of the letters in an original string changed to upper or lower case letters.
+- The lower and upper functions return a string with all the letters in an original string changed to upper or lower case letters.

 - Instances and exceptions are the main built-in types.
 Mutable collection classes exist.
 Methods that don’t return a specific item but never return the collection instance itself, but instead return none.

-- Several object types offer some actions; for example, almost all objects can be compared for equality, verified using the repr, or somewhat different str functions.
-When the print method writes an object, the function is utilized implicitly.
+- Several object types offer some actions; For instance, you can compare nearly all objects for equality by utilizing the repr and somewhat different str functions.
+The print method employs the function implicitly when writing an object.

-- A list of non-printable or escape characters rendered with backslash notation can be found below.
-In both single and double-quoted strings, the escape character is understood.
+- Below, you can find a list of non-printable or escape characters rendered with backslash notation.
+Both single and double-quoted strings understand the escape character.

 1) \a – This character is used for alert or bell.